simeononsecurity/simeononsecurity.ch/content/guides/how-to-setup-and-use-cloudflare-tunnels/index.en.md

 ______

 ## Why Cloudflare Tunnels?
 Cloudflare Tunnels offer several benefits, including reducing attack vectors and simplifying network configurations.
-By utilizing Cloudflare as a proxy, you can close off external ports and ensure all traffic goes through Cloudflare's secure network.
+By using Cloudflare as a proxy, you can close off external ports and ensure all traffic goes through Cloudflare's secure network.
 This provides an additional layer of protection for your website.

 ______